The Christian Faith Comes to Cambodia

 Between 1970 and 1975 missionaries were permitted to return and the church grew to about 10,000.
 Then came Year Zero.
 By 1979 only about 200 Christians remained alive in Cambodia.

 In 1990, when the church emerged from its most recent wave of persecution and was given government permission to function openly, there were ten evangelical churches in Cambodia.
-Today, according to The Joshua Project, 3.2% of Cambodia's 16 million population (about half a million), are professing Christians and the evangelical church is growing at 8.8% a year.
+Today, according to The Joshua Project, 3.4% of Cambodia's estimated 17 million population (just over half a million), are professing Christians and the evangelical church is growing at 8.8% a year.

 Cambodian Christians about to be baptised